Alafkra/my-notes/README.md

 “Difficult to make even small changes”

-“Breaking functionality of the software by making changes”
+**Breaking functionality of the software by making changes**

 “Introducing a new bug by fixing another one”

 “Implementing code that is unnecessary”

-“Almost impossible to add a new feature because of complicated code”
+*Almost impossible to add a new feature because of complicated code*

 “The never-shipping product”